-Golden Gate Fields Race Track FAQ
+Golden Gate Fields Racetrack FAQs

 You can find a few ATMs.
 However, concession stands or tellers will be more accessible if you bring cash along with you.

-Every half hour – this gives guests plenty of time to explore and roam the grounds.
+Every half hour.
+This gives guests plenty of time to explore and roam the grounds.

 There’s a free shuttle to the races.
 You can also get there via the Bay Area Rapid Transit (BART) public transportation system.

 General parking is free on Thursday and Friday and costs $6 on Saturday and $1 on Sunday.